 Our Temecula workplace discrimination and sexual harassment lawyers will seek all available damages, including back and forward pay, emotional distress, and equitable relief.

 Consult with a Temecula Workplace Discrimination and Sexual Harassment Attorney Today

 For more information on your rights after being subjected to misconduct at work, please contact The Law Office of Karen J. Sloat, APC.
-Individuals in Riverside, Orange, and Los Angeles Counties can call 760-779-1313 or visit our website to schedule a consultation.
+Individuals in Riverside, Orange, and Los Angeles Counties can call 760-779-1313 or visit our website.
 After reviewing your situation, our employment lawyers can advise you on what to expect with a workplace discrimination or sexual harassment claim.